Table of Contents

 Because SSI is viewed as a need-based program, this means to qualify for disability benefits payments, a number of factors concerning your income and assets are taken into consideration.
 Any adult in receipt of SSI payments will have any assets and other financial resources considered as well as income before the SSI benefit can be paid.
 These could include any of the following:

-• retirement funds;
+- retirement funds;

-• interest received as income from investments;
+- interest received as income from investments;

-• support provided by family and friends;
+- support provided by family and friends;

-• cash or assets from inheritance.
+- cash or assets from inheritance.

 Any assets that have a monetary value like:

-• houses;
+- houses;

-• cars and other motor vehicles; and
+- cars and other motor vehicles; and

-• commercial rental property.
+- commercial rental property.

 If you own only one home or one motor vehicle it is unlikely the value of these will be used in an SSI assessment.
 It is only likely to be evaluated if you own more than one vehicle or house.

 However, if you are saving money by living with relatives or friends and paying no rent this could affect whether you qualify for SSI benefits.
 Additionally, if you are married to someone who is in receipt of SSI benefits you will receive a joint SSI benefit.
-This does arise typically every year based on cost-of-living adjustments (COLA)
+This does arise typically every year based on cost-of-living adjustments (COLA).

 If a person who has not yet reached the age of 18 applies for SSI, the SSA is likely to consider both the income and financial resources of both the child and his/her parents.
 These could include the parents’ income from working in a job as well as any of the following:

-• alimony,
+- alimony,

-• child support,
+- child support,

-• retirement benefits,
+- retirement benefits,

-• investment income.
+- investment income.

 Further Reading: SSI Eligibility

-Women Counts Monthly Income
+SSDI Maximum Monthly Income

 The maximum SSDI payment for eligible individuals in 2024 is $3,822 per month.
 According to the SSA, the average monthly SSDI payment was only about $1,358 per month in 2023.

-Reasons You Could Lose SSDI Benefits
+Can You Lose SSDI Benefits?

+Yes, you can lose SSDI benefits based on a number of factors.
 The most common reason why the SSA would stop a person’s Social Security Disability Insurance (SSDI) payments is because the recipient has gone back to work, even though this isn’t always the case.
 If you go back to your normal job when in receipt of SSDI benefits the SSA will decide if you are taking part in “substantial gainful activity” (SGA).

 The key factor in deciding if work is considered to be SGA is the amount someone is paid.
 In 2024, somebody is typically considered to be engaging in SGA if his/her earnings exceed $1,550 per month as a non-blind individual, or his/her earnings exceed $2,590 per month as a blind individual.